wulinjiansheng/WebGL_PathTracer/README.md

 We also write some mat4 utility functions in the shader, including mat translate,rotate,scale,inverse and transpose.

 ###3.
 UI
+We use dat.gui.js to provide UI for the path tracer scene.
+Users can resize the size of rendered image, add new objects, currently including cube and sphere, to the current scene; and change the attribute of the objects.
+Once the configuration of the scene is changed, the image will be clear and rendered again.

 Performance Evaluation
 -------------------------------------------------------------------------------